Alexjblom/SSIcomms/Functional_description_ver2.md

 ![SSI_SIP complex diagram drawio(2)](https://user-images.githubusercontent.com/50589812/157230190-de11afc5-746a-4ff8-9fce-76242d25b668.svg)

 ### 5.2.
-Use Case 2: Verify the verifier
+Use Case 2: Alice calls Bob, Bob wonders whether she really is Alice, and Alice wonders whether Bob is really Bob

 ![SSI_SIP_VTV_flowdiagram drawio(1)](https://user-images.githubusercontent.com/50589812/156942760-a1ba17fb-5170-4f7a-982b-e039a5e232ee.svg)

-Here, Alice calls Bob, Bob wonders whether she really is Alice, and Alice wonders whether Bob is really Bob.
-Alice and Bob therefore take the role of holder and verifier respectively, and then the role of verifier and holder.
+In this scenario, better known as _verify the verifier_, Alice and Bob take the role of holder and verifier respectively, and then the role of verifier and holder.
 The exchange of VC’s twice can of course be achieved by using existing DIDComm messages, but that has its drawbacks: not only does the holder have to respond to multiple on screen messages, which does not make for a great user experience, it also misses the opportunity to offload the decision making to the machine layer.
 Involving more human decision making creates additional risk of the agreed exchange going wrong.

 ### 5.3.
 Use Case 3: Exchange of payment tokens during sessions